14 Types of Closet Doors to Improve Your Bedroom Decor

 Sliding Barn Closet Doors

 This one is similar to the bypass sliding doors, but it has exposed slide bars from side to side instead of on the bottom.
 However, it comes with wheels on the bottom to offer smooth sliding.
+These have become hugely popular as types of interior doors to any room or closet.

 And these closet doors are most suitable for rustic interiors, so make sure you are okay with that before buying them.
 Using the right types of wall hooks, these are perfect for hanging robes, blankets, bags, and more since they don't swing, but only slide.